 Leaving food in the car is a common mistake when you’re in a hurry.
-But what should you do if you left the eggs you’re supposed to make breakfast with in the car overnight?
+But what should you do if you left the eggs, which you were supposed to use for the breakfast meal, in the car overnight?

-Temperature fluctuations inside the car can increase the risk of bacterial contamination, so it’s probably best to throw them out.
+Temperature fluctuations inside the car can increase the risk of bacterial contamination of eggs, so it’s probably best to throw them out.

 Refrigerated eggs should be kept at 40° F. You can leave freshly laid eggs at room temperature.